vjacquet/WmcSoft/README.md

 - Accounting

-- Time, adapted from <http://domainlanguage.com>'s time & money.
+- Time, adapted from <http://domainlanguage.com>'s time & money:

-  `TimePoint` is equivalent to DateTime in GMT yet it is more abstract as it does not have accessors to its part.
+  - `TimePoint` is equivalent to DateTime in GMT yet it is more abstract as it does not have accessors to its part.

-  `TimeUnit` should derive from WmcSoft's units.
+  - `TimeUnit` should derive from WmcSoft's units.

+  - `newOfSameType()` factory methods are not required for value types.

 ### WmcSoft.Jobs
 _Library to dispatch jobs.
 It predates the Task in .Net._